image of READY prompt

 Mike is one of the last soldiers standing in the 2200 unit of Getronics, formerly Wang.
 Rather than dumping a lot of manuals and equipment when storage space was in short supply, Mike found this web site and generously sent many manuals, a couple 2436 type terminals, a CPU cage and three different MVP CPU boards, a few other I/O boards, some old tapes and disks.

 Jay is the host/moderator/voice of reason on the classic computer mailing list.
-Being a supporter of all machines classic, he very generously offered to host this web site.
+Being a supporter of all machines classic, he very generously hosted this web site for a number of years.

 Brian sent me some manuals that I didn't have, and which are now up on the docs page.